Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 My biggest challenge was that I had to restart the starter project twice.
 The first time I accidentally melted the switch with the soldering gun while working on soldering the wires.
 The switch was already soldered on the board and wouldn't budge even after desoldering.
 The second time, I had placed the displays upside down,n and so the polarity of the displays got messed up.
 The displays also wouldn't get desoldered after an hour of trying.
 On the third attempt, I finally finished the project.

 Next Steps:
 My next steps will be to understand how the parts for my main project work and how I can use them to make my wrist rehabilitation device.
-Then, I will have to find a way to accurately measure the angle of the device.e
+Then, I will have to find a way to accurately measure the angle of the device.

 <!--

 # Code